damonyoungcc/english-interview/README.md

 I always read documentation on github or visit official website.
 Then I build a demo or side project to practice.
 I ways think the best way to learn is to practice.
+If it works, I will use it in my project.
 For example, I recentlly build a side project website to help me learn Japanese.
 The target is to get the text from a audio file, and highlight the text when the audio is playing. with the hlep of ChatGPT, it just cost me 2 hours from idea to lunch the website.
+Learning new things by ChatGPT is really efficient.
 ```

 ### 11 你对AI的看法